 Dogs are welcome but please remember to clean up after them to keep these gardens immaculate.

-The oldest neighbourhood in Seattle gets its name from the first settlers who built their homes here.
-These days it’s full of appealing architecture, bursting bookstores, cosy cafes and awe-inspiring art galleries waiting to be explored.
+The oldest neighborhood in Seattle gets its name from the first settlers who built their homes here.
+These days it’s full of appealing architecture, bursting bookstores, cozy cafes and awe-inspiring art galleries waiting to be explored.

 Every first Thursday of the month is the renowned Art Walk starting at Pioneer Square.
 Started in 1981, this was the first art walk offered in the United States.

 Take the free self-guided tour from 5pm-8pm through the area’s galleries.
 With plenty of food and drink options in the Pioneer Square area, this can be made into a fantastic night out.

 Check out their website on how to get free parking.